 In principle, any violation during an execution after a restart signal is to be penalised.
 This applies, for instance, if the thrower jumps during the execution, holds on to the ball for more than 3 seconds, or moves out of the correct position before the ball has left his hand.
-It applies if the teammates move into illegal positions after the whistle signal but before the ball has left the thrower's hands (except 10:3, 2nd paragraph).
+It applies if the teammates move into illegal positions after the whistle signal but before the ball has left the thrower's hands (except 10:3a, 2nd paragraph).
 In such cases, the initial throw is forfeited, and the opponents are awarded a free throw (13:1a) from the place of the infraction (see, however, Rule 2:6).
 The advantage provision under Rule 13:2 does apply, i.e., if the thrower's team loses possession of the ball before the referees have an opportunity to intervene, play continues.

-- 15:8 In principle, any violation immediately following, but related to, the execution of a throw is to be penalised.
+- 8. In principle, any violation immediately following, but related to, the execution of a throw is to be penalised.
 This refers to a violation of 15:2, 2nd paragraph, i.e., the thrower touches the ball a second time before it has touched another player or the goal.
-It can take the form of a dribble, or grabbing the ball again after it is in the air or has been put down on the floor.
+It can take the form of a dribble, or grabbing the ball again after it is in the air or has been put down on the floor (before taking it up again).
 This is sanctioned with a free throw (13:1a) for the opponents.
-As in the case of 15:7 3rd paragraph, the advantage provision applies. - 15:9 Except as indicated in Rules 14:8, 14:9, 15:4 2nd paragraph and 15:5 3rd paragraph, defending players who interfere with the execution of a throw for the opponents, for instance by not taking up a correct position initially or by moving into an incorrect position subsequently, shall be penalised.
+As in the case of 15:7 3rd paragraph, the advantage provision applies. - 9.
+Except as indicated in Rules 14:8, 14:9, 15:4 2nd paragraph and 15:5 3rd paragraph, defending players who interfere with the execution of a throw for the opponents, for instance by not taking up a correct position initially or by moving into an incorrect position subsequently, shall be penalised.
 This applies regardless of whether it happens prior to the execution or during the execution (before the ball has left the thrower's hand).

 It also applies whether the throw was preceded by a whistle signal for the restart or not.
-Rule 8:7c applies, in conjunction with Rules 16:1b and 16:3d.
+Rule $\underline{8:7c}$ applies, in conjunction with Rules $\underline{16:1b}$ and $\underline{16:3d}$ .